Studio Practice (Visual Communication) (top-up) BA (Hons)

 Our new Studio Practice top-up course in Visual Communication at UCA Canterbury will give you the chance to gain all the skills you need to progress to postgraduate study in the UK.

 Designed for international students, the course is aligned with final year students' studies, so you can progress to a Master's degree in a streamlined way.

 You'll get right into the action from the start, undertaking research and practical projects, working on collaborative activities and building your skills, knowledge and confidence.

-Please note - this course is subject to validation.
+Please note - this course is suspended for 2022 entry.

 Equivalent to the final year of an undergraduate degree, this course enables you to build upon an existing qualification such as a foundation degree or an HND.